CosmWasm/sylvia-book/src/basics/state.md

 ## Initializing the state

-Now that the state field has been added we can improve our instantiate.
+Now that the state field has been added, we can improve our instantiate.
 We will make it possible for a user to add new admins at contract instantiation.

 ```rust,noplayground